How to Navigate a Coffee Label

 Whether you are new here or a veteran Alma Coffee drinker, you’re probably reading this today because you want to learn the ins and outs of navigating information found on a standard coffee label… and we don’t blame you!

-We recently spent a lot of time revamping the design of our own in-house coffee labels to be as informative as they are aesthetic; However, even taking this approach, we are still getting just as many questions about information found on the new label designs as we did with the old.
+We recently spent a lot of time revamping the design of our own in-house coffee labels to be as informative as they are aesthetic; however, even taking this approach, we are still getting just as many questions about information found on the new label designs as we did with the old.

 For starters, it’s important to note that coffee labels are intentionally designed to give you as much information as possible about not just a coffee’s flavor, but also the origin, process, and roasting techniques that directly affect those flavors after brewing.